mumupika/nlp-project/README.md

 ## Important notifications

 1. The finetune-evaluation code is `finetune_masked.ipynb` and `finetuned_unmasked.ipynb`, for the previous one is for output loss only finetune and the second one is for whole sequence loss calculation.
-2. Logs during training process was in `tensorboard_events`.
-3. The final evaluation results was in `evaluation_results`.
+2. The final evaluation results was in `evaluation_results`.
 The final statistical tables and pictures was in `assets`.
-4. After you downloaded the model, you can put the model at the following structure:
+3. After you downloaded the model, you can put the model at the following structure:

-**Release soon.**